 Mrs. Ross graduated from University of Oregon with a Bachelor’s Degree in Communications and Political Science.
 Afterwards, she joined Teach for America, a nationally acclaimed and highly selective teaching program.
 Mrs. Ross taught 8th grade for two years at Dysart Elementary in El Mirage, Arizona where she developed a comprehensive academic support program for students with learning differences to help them prepare for AIMS testing.

-Once her Teach for America commitment was complete, New Way Academy was thrilled to bring on Mrs. Ross as a K – 12 teacher.
+Once her Teach for America commitment was complete, Mrs. Ross began her work at New Way as a junior high teacher.
 As she focused on the success of her students in school, Mrs. Ross also saw the need for a post-secondary support program for college students with learning differences.
 She spent two years leading the development and design of the Bridgeway College Success Program, which currently serves Valley students that attend local colleges.

 Mrs. Ross became the Executive Director of New Way Academy in 2012.
 With a campus expansion complete and an increase in enrollment and teachers, Mrs. Ross continues to show her leadership and commitment to providing every opportunity imaginable for students with learning differences.

 Mrs. Ross is involved with several non-profits in the Valley and serves on the boards of Arizona’s Parent Education Network (PEN) and Bridgeway College Success Program.
-She and her husband Jason are enjoying parenthood with their young daughter Harlow.
+She has been involved in Suns Charities 88 and a member of Valley Leadership, Class 37.
+She and her husband, Jason, are enjoying parenthood with their children, Harlow and Winston.
 When Mrs. Ross is not at New Way, you’ll likely find her at a local coffee shop, rooting on her Oregon Ducks or pedaling around her neighborhood on a cruiser bike.